 Concluding my four-part photographic walk around the historic centre of Macau (see Parts 1, 2, & 3) today we take a jaunt around some of the old shops which line the labyrinth of streets surrounding Rua dos Mercadores in the south to Rua Nossa Senhora do Amparo in the north.

 Many of the old shops in the historic centre of Macau look like they haven’t changed much in decades and judging by the age of the owners it’s probably true.

-Since space is so tight and the streets so narrow the main form of transport are electric mopeds which can be found by the dozen parked outside shops everywhere.
+Since space is so tight and the streets so narrow the main form of transport is electric mopeds which can be found by the dozen parked outside shops everywhere.

 Architecturally the buildings in this area of Macau are a curious blend of Chinese and Portuguese styles with European influences clearly shining through the ornate balconies and wooden window shutters.

 All of the shops in this area are at the street level below residential apartments selling all manner of items, each seeming to specialise in one particular product, like dried fish (above).

 Down some of the side alleys can be found simple street stalls under large awnings selling all sorts of miscellanea.